-Many of you are familiar with the Mitsubishi L200/Triton, a one-ton pickup truck built in Bangkok, Thailand and sold in many global markets.
+Many of you are familiar with the Mitsubishi L200/Triton, a 1-ton pickup truck built in Bangkok, Thailand and sold in many global markets.
 America is not one of them, unfortunately.
 Mitsubishi dealerships in the US have been clamoring for a pickup truck to sell and we think the new Triton would be a great fit.
-Too bad it’s not homologated for the US.
+Too bad it's not homologated for the US.
 What are we missing out on here?

 A Ford Ranger, Chevrolet Colorado, and Toyota Tacoma fighter.
 This body-on-frame mid-size truck incorporates the Japanese automaker's new "Dynamic Shield" front design, which the automaker describes as "more powerful and imposing."
 Agreed.
 The body also has a more sculpted look featuring extended wheel flares and bright accents.

 The interior has also been restyled with higher quality materials such as soft-touch padding and stitching on the floor console, armrests, and parking brake.
 Buyers who opt for 4WD will have a choice between two systems: Super-Select 4WD for optimum traction and handling, or Easy-Select 4WD which can simply switch between drive modes for different road surfaces.

 Both systems offer a new off-road mode with Gravel, Mud/Snow, Sand and Rock settings.
 There's also a generous safety tech suite featuring forward collision mitigation, blind spot warning, rear cross traffic alert, and a system called Multi Around Monitor, which can generate a bird's eye view image surround the vehicle.